tarantool/doc/doc/reference/reference_sql/sql_beginners_guide.rst

     +-----------------+------+---------------------+

-Suppose that we do not want to know all the individual size values, we just want to know about their aggregation, that is, take the attributes of the collection.
+Suppose that there is no need to know all the individual size values, all that is important is their aggregation, that is, take the attributes of the collection.
 SQL allows aggregation functions including: AVG (average), SUM, MIN (minimum), MAX (maximum), and COUNT.
 For example